Beckman Institute for Advanced Science and Technology

 4. Converting cryo-electron tomograms into images for WCMs and Minecraft

-5. Studies on organelles in selected organisms (e.g., yeast) connected to points 1-4 above
+5. Studies on organelles in selected organisms (e.g., yeast) connected to any of the above areas.

-- U.S. citizens, permanent residents (Green Card holders), and non-U.S. citizens are eligible to apply.
+- Be a U.S. citizen, permanent resident (Green Card holder), or non-U.S. citizen eligible for a visa.
 QCB will sponsor visa applications.

 Application Process